 You can review a specific area over the years by adding input images that represent the same location to a dynamic image collection and add a field in the attribute table or modify a field in the attribute table.
 By filtering the imagery layer, changes over time can be visualized in the map.

 Filtering satellite sensor data

 Creating a dynamic imagery layer (image collection) with satellite sensor data and choosing the raster type for that imagery layer will allow the metadata for that input imagery to be added to the attribute table.
 Most satellite sensor data includes additional information about that input image.
 For Landsat 8 images, cloud cover and sun azimuth are two additional fields added to the attribute table.
 Using the filter, you can dynamically remove images that have over a certain threshold of cloud cover or are at a particular sun azimuth.

 Both types of imagery layers from ArcGIS Image Online have a lot of capabilities that you can use to enhance the use of imagery in your organization.
+Dynamic imagery layers give users control over the visualization of individual input images to create the desired visualization.
 Depending on the work using them, each of the layers can be useful as context for a map, input for analysis, or to have the same imagery displayed in multiple ways.
 These are just some of the uses for dynamic imagery layers and I, as always, look forward to seeing how you use them.
 The visualization controls allow you to use the input imagery in any manner you desire.
 If there is a workflow that doesn’t work as expected, I encourage you to reach out and share your desired workflow to find a way to incorporate it in the future.